TechnoRahmon/Gallery_component_2020_10_26/README.md

 # Gallery_component_2020_10_26

-# It is generally an online gallery that you can upload your photo and represents it on the main page.
+It is generally an online gallery that you can upload your photo and represents it on the main page.

-# This project was made by Expressjs backend server. the Main modules that we are using in this project are:
+ This project was made by Expressjs backend server.

+ # The Main modules that we are using in this project are:

 ###